-Alcoholism is common in America.
-It comes hand in hand with Alcohol Use Disorder (AUD), and is categorized as having alcohol dependence.
-It’s not unusual for many alcoholics to struggle with alcoholism.
+Alcoholism is another word for alcohol use disorder (AUD), or when someone is dependent on alcohol.
+It’s not unusual for many people to struggle with alcoholism.
 After all, 10% of Americans drink as many as 74 drinks each week.
-That’s about 10 drinks a day.
-If you’re worried that you or someone you know may struggle with alcoholism, here are some signs to look out for.
+If you’re worried that you or someone you know may struggle with alcoholism, there are some signs to recognize, which can make it easy to know when an outpatient program for alcoholism may be needed.

 Sign #2: Experiencing Alcohol Withdrawal Symptoms